 Sec.
-509-A. Unlawful Distribution, Sale, Possession and/or Use of Drug Paraphernalia.
+509-A. Unlawful Distribution, Sale, Possession and/or Use of Drug

-(a) Prohibited acts.
-A person who knowingly, or under circumstances where one reasonably should know, sells, lends, gives, exchanges, or otherwise distributes, possesses or uses drug paraphernalia commits unlawful distribution, sale, possession, and/or use of drug paraphernalia.
+Paraphernalia.

-(b) Definition.
-For the purposes of this Section, "Drug Paraphernalia" shall be defined as any equipment, product, or material of any kind which is primarily intended or designed for use in manufacturing, compounding, converting, concealing, producing, processing, preparing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance, possession of which is unlawfuldrugs, as defined under in Section 509(a).
-It includes primarily intended or designed for ingesting, inhaling, or otherwise introducing drugsmarijuana, eocaine, hashish, hashish oil, PCP, or amphetamines into the human body, such as:
+- (a) Prohibited acts.
+A person who knowingly, or under circumstances where one reasonably should know, sells, lends, gives, exchanges, or otherwise distributes, possesses or uses drug paraphernalia commits unlawful distribution, sale, possession, and/or use of drug paraphernalia. - (b) Definition.
+For the purposes of this Section, "Drug Paraphernalia" shall be defined as any equipment, product, or material of any kind which is primarily intended or designed for use in manufacturing, compounding, converting, concealing, producing, processing, preparing, injecting, ingesting, inhaling, or otherwise introducing into the human body drugs, as defined in Section 509(a).
+It includes primarily intended or designed for ingesting, inhaling, or otherwise introducing drugs into the human body, such as: